tcltk/tcl/doc/markdown/Thread.md

 ## Initialization

 All of these synchronization objects are self-initializing.
 They are implemented as opaque pointers that should be NULL upon first use.
 The mutexes and condition variables are either cleaned up by process exit handlers (if living that long) or explicitly by calls to **Tcl\_MutexFinalize** or **Tcl\_ConditionFinalize**.
-Thread local storage is reclaimed during **Tcl\_FinalizeThread**.
+Thread local storage is reclaimed during [Tcl\_FinalizeThread][Exit3].

 # Script-level access to threads